5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 So, instead of just replacing the whole system `DSDT` with a patched one during boot, only the things which need fixing are patched-in on the fly during boot.
 This makes the system boot faster, runs smoother and snappier.

 The default config is for T530 Models with HD+ displays (≥1600x900 px).
 If you have a model with a HD panel you need to add the correct Framebuffer-Patch for IntelHD 4000 (`AAPL,ig-platform-id 03006601`).

-**NOT WORKING:**

-- Lid: triggering sleep or entering Clamshell Mode when closing the lid are not working.
-In Clamshell Mode, the Desktop and Menu Bar from the Laptop's display are transferred over to an external display when the lid is closed.

-Any help on getting the lid fixed is highly, highly appreciated!
 </details>
 <details>
 <summary><strong>DSDT-based config</strong></summary>